orangespaceman/training-notes/php.md

 These examples use a value called `affected_rows` to test how many rows (if any) they have changed in the database

-To check that they have changed the data, we'll go back and look at one of the `SELECT` examples
+To check that they have changed the data, we could go back and look at one of the `SELECT` examples again

 #### INSERT